-This post is more of a DIY recipe of aromatherapeutic protection that complements any veterinary-approved pest preventatives (spot ons, collars and olar chews).
+This post is an aromatherapeutic tutorial and DIY recipe of aromatherapeutic protection that complements any veterinary-approved pest preventatives (spot-ons, collars and chews).

-Hydrosols are water-based aromatherapeutic tools that are the safest and most gentle form of care therapy for pets because they bring the desired therapeutic benefits without the risks that are involved with essential oil use due to their high concentration of chemical compounds.
+Hydrosols are water-based aromatherapeutic tools that are the safest for pets because they bring the desired therapeutic benefits without the risks that are involved with essential oil use due to their high concentration of chemical compounds.
+Unlike essential oils, hydrosols are practically 99% water as they are merely a byproduct in the oil destillation process- they keep the good stuff, but in in a

-Ideally, you use up to three as when it comes to herbs, a carefully made synergy makes each component far more potent that when used individually (hence the saying 1+1 is greater than 2, as in this case it's more like 11).
+When it comes to hydrosol therapy, you ideally use you use up to three herbs, as a carefully made synergy makes each component far more potent that when used individually (hence the saying 1+1 is greater than 2, as in this case it's more like 11).

 PLEASE, never put essential oils directly on your pet's skin.
 I've seen far too many reccomendations where a drop of lavender oil is to be put in a water-based spray.
 Guess what, oil does not dilute itself in water so those drops remain - hence if a dog ingests it by licking, toxicity occurs.
 While generally safer than other oils, it contains compounds like linalool that can cause skin irritations, vomiting, lethargy, respiratory distress!

-- Lavender- get rid of any funky smells, treat small cuts and scratches (anything more significant is to be carefully cleaned by a veterinarian).
+Great for getting rid of any funky smells, treating small cuts and scratches (anything more significant is to be carefully cleaned by a veterinarian).
 My favorite is to add hydrosol to the natural shampoo (one that doesn’t contain synthetic chemicals).
 Depending on your pet, you can use up to a 30% ratio of hydrosol to shampoo.
 Their coats will shine and my favorite one is to combine it with rosemary that does a great job in keeping fleas and ticks away.

-Option 3: spray.
 Use it before walks and focus on areas pest-loving areas: the belly, around the ears, and between the legs.
-Since it won't contain additives and you don't want alchohol, I use alchochol free with hazel as a preservative and carrier.
-You can also make the spray with essential oils (it will smell better) that you will remove with a coffee filter- please see HOMAROM recipes below.
+Since it won't contain additives and you don't want alchohol, I use alchochol free witch hazel as a carrier.
+You can also make the spray with hydrosol (recipe 1) and with essential oils (recipe 2) which will smell better, but don't forget to use the coffee filter before spraying it on your dog.

 NOTE: since they are both chemical preservative free, they are best kept in the fridge and used within 2 months.

-Mix 50 ml of Lavender hydrosol, 35 ml Rosemary or Geranium hydrosol and 15 ml of Lemongrass hydrosol
+Mix 50 ml of Lavender hydrosol, 35 ml of Geranium hydrosol and 15 ml of Cedar hydrosol.

 - Sneezing!